joemidi/bannertime-developer-test-2019/README.md

 `$ yo bannertime:copy`

 ## Notes:
-It is important to check out [www.greensock.com/gsap](https://greensock.com/gsap) to get an understanding of how the greenock animation library works.
+It is important to check out [www.greensock.com/gsap](https://greensock.com/gsap) to get an understanding of how the GSAP animation library works.

 * scale: - Allows you to change the size of object.
 * x: Horizontal plane